Ben Trumble, PhD

 btrumble@asu.edu

 My research examines how environmental conditions like parasites, pathogens, food availability, and social interactions impact human health.
 Taking an evolutionary life history perspective, I use field and laboratory studies to understand variation in human endocrine and immune systems, and how these factors interact to influence chronic diseases of aging including benign prostatic hyperplasia, cardiovascular disease, and Alzheimer’s dementia.
 I co-direct the Tsimane Health and Life History Project.
-When not in the lab or in the field, I enjoy hiking, cooking, and playing with my dog Ace (short for the Angiotensin-converting enzyme 2 [ACE2] receptor), and my cats Widget and Frodo.
+When not in the lab or in the field, I enjoy hiking, cooking, and playing with my dogs and cat.

 Postdoctoral Scholar